systeminsights/systeminsights.github.com/source/_posts/2012-07-02-monitoring-mtc-streams-mtconnect-graphr.markdown

 ---
 layout: post
-title: "Monitoring MTC Streams: MTConnect Graphr"
+title: "Monitoring MTConnect Streams: MTConnect Graphr"
 date: 2012-07-02 11:15
 comments: true
 categories: mtconnect interns
 author: prince
 ---

 A few months back I took up the fun task of exploring MTConnect streams and the amazing possibilities which it presented to a developer.
-That culminated into a web base monitoring app, MTConnect Graphr, which can now be downloaded from [github](http://github.com/princearora/mtconnect-graphr).
+That culminated into a web base monitoring app, MTConnect Graphr, which can now be downloaded from [Github](http://github.com/princearora/mtconnect-graphr).
 In this post I'll run down through the development process of the same.

 The web scene has changed remarkably in a past few years.
-The web applications are expected to be compatible to smartphones and tablets.
+Web applications are expected to be compatible to smartphones and tablets.
 They are supposed to be clean and responsive.
-This requirement was enough to persuade me to use [bootstrap by twitter](http://twitter.github.com/bootstrap/) as the basic framework for the app.
-It is tiny, expandable and has got a good documentation to get you started.
+This requirement was enough to persuade me to use [Bootstrap by Twitter](http://twitter.github.com/bootstrap/) as the basic framework for the app.
+It is tiny, expandable and has good documentation to get you started.

-Coming to the implementation, the first task was to dynamically connect to the xml stream provided by the agent.
+Coming to the implementation, the first task was to dynamically connect to the XML stream provided by the MTConnect Agent.
 Though it sounds pretty easy, the task becomes a bit tricky because it requires a recurring connection with external urls.
-The easiest way out of this situation is to implement a php proxy.
-For this we write a php loader script, and then use it every time we need to connect to an external host.
+The easiest way out of this situation is to implement a PHP proxy.
+For this we write a PHP loader script, and then use it every time we need to connect to an external host.

 	header('Content-type: application/xml'); //specififying the return content type
 	$q = $_GET['url'];